mattroberts297/genetic-programming-in-scala/README.md

   }
 ```

-And here is how I tacked it onto the end of the loop (note that I was to lazy write a version that operates on a population of trees):
+And here is how I tacked it onto the end of the loop (note that I was too lazy to write a version that operates on a population of trees):

 ```scala
 loop(